Prometheus-X-association/learning-records-converter/docs/1_learning_records_xapi.md

       # ... (see output_fields section)
 ```
 - `description`: Optional.
 Specify a description for the mapping element.
 - `input_fields`: A list of strings indicating the fields to use.
-The paths are specified usning the json dotted format. an integer in the path is considered as a list index.
+The paths are specified using the json dotted format. an integer in the path is considered as a list index.
 - `output_fields`: Action to apply for the output trace.

 #### Output Fields <a name="output-field"></a>